Alexandra Daddario: 2021–present: Focus on television

-In 2021 she appeared in the HBO social satire series The White Lotus and the film Die in a Gunfight.
+In 2021, she appeared in the HBO social satire anthology series The White Lotus and the film Die in a Gunfight.
 For her performance in the former, she received widespread critical acclaim alongside the rest of the cast, with The Hollywood Reporter writing that her performance "should redefine how audiences and casting directors see her."
 She was nominated for the Primetime Emmy Award for Outstanding Supporting Actress in a Limited or Anthology Series or Movie in 2022.

 Daddario starred in the 2022 coming-of-age film Wildflower.
 Beginning in 2023, she starred in the AMC series Mayfair Witches, based on the Anne Rice novel series Lives of the Mayfair Witches.
+On August 28, 2025, Daddario was announced to appear in the horror film Inground and will star John Cho and Kyle Gallner.

 Personal life

 On May 13, 2021, Daddario confirmed that she was in a relationship with producer Andrew Form.
 On December 2, 2021, they announced their engagement.
 They married in June 2022.
 In July 2024, Daddario announced she was pregnant after previously suffering a miscarriage.
-On October 31, 2024, Daddario announced on Instagram the birth of her first child.
+On October 31, 2024, Daddario announced the birth of her first child.
+In February 2026, Daddario and Form announced their separation, with Daddario filing for divorce on the day of their separation announcement.